Blog

 Salary data needs care

-Leeds also over-indexed nationally in several cause areas.
-Compared with its overall 2.6% share of classified job-cause matches, Leeds had a higher share in areas such as equality and diversity, animal charities, sport and recreation, religious activities, and community development.
+Leeds also appears more prominent in some cause areas than its overall national share would suggest.
+Across classified job-cause matches, Leeds represented 2.6% of the national total.
+It had a higher share in areas including equality and diversity, animal charities, sport and recreation, religious activities, and community development.

 How to read the data

-There are two important caveats.
-First, cause areas are not mutually exclusive: a charity can have more than one Charity Commission classification, so the cause figures are better read as a general profile than as a set of unique job counts.
-Second, the organisation list has a minimum-size threshold, so it is stronger for understanding established and recurring employers than for measuring every small local charity.
+There are two caveats to keep in mind.
+First, cause areas are overlapping Charity Commission classifications, not unique job categories.
+One organisation can appear in several cause areas.
+Second, the organisation data has a minimum-size bias, so it is better for understanding established and recurring employers than for measuring every small local charity.

 The takeaway for jobseekers